PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-05 13:11:22
+Last updated: 2024-04-05 13:11:57
-Random Quote: Whoever the hell that is.
-But the Crystal Ship definitely travels. - Jesse Pinkman
+Random Quote: Stacey, six kids in five years!
+The woman's basically a ride to the waterpark. - Ted Mosby